hackshackers/hackshackers-hugo/content/about.md

 ### What do we do?

 Lots.
 Our mission is to spread knowledge. information and ideas.
 Local group activities currently include talks, [hackathons](/blog/2010/11/open-all-night-the-great-urban-hack-nyc/) and demo days (just to get to know each other).
-We are also known to throw [awesome parties](http://awesomest.journalismparty.com/ever) with great DJs.
-Based on demand, we are strategically trying to expand into offering courses such as coding for beginners, Google Fusion Tables and .js.
+We are also known to throw awesome parties with great DJs.
 If you have any ideas, please email us at [contact@hackshackers.com](mailto:contact@hackshackers.com).

 ### Who are we?